GeorgeLarvin/Landing-page/README.md

 carousel still not working - ripping hair out

 #landing-page-template-update-4
-all finished landing page works fine :)
+all finished landing page works fine :) on all devices